8ctopus/php-benchmark/README.md

 ## run your own tests

-The `TestsUser` class serves as a template to create your own tests.
+The `TestUser` class serves as a template to create your own tests.
 To run your tests:

-    $ php -d xdebug.mode=off benchmark.php --custom TestsUser
+    $ php -d xdebug.mode=off benchmark.php --custom TestUser

 ## definitions